 Drive Capacity: 1 TB

 Operating System: Windows

-Situation: Dell 2000:0142 error code in PSA diagnostic tool – Hard disk failed, self test unsuccessful
+Situation: Dell hard drive error code 2000:0142 error code in PSA diagnostic tool – Hard disk failed, self-test unsuccessful

 Type of Data Recovered: Business documents, Quickbooks file